tbaggett/xfgloss/README.md

 # Adding XFGloss to Your Xamarin.Forms-Based App

 Integrating XFGloss into your XF-based app is easy.
-First, add the ***XFGloss NuGet package*** to your app's PCL and Android/iOS platform projects.
+First, add the [nuget package](https://www.nuget.org/packages/Ansuria.XFGloss/) to your app's PCL and Android/iOS platform projects.
 Next, initialize XFGloss from each of the platform projects, like so:

 **Android MainActivity.cs:**
 ```csharp